Skip to main content

 “Those who are remote do not have the ease of popping out a question, [meaning the ability to raise their hand and spontaneously ask questions], so that is one difference to consider.
 However, we maintain a pretty active [asynchronous] Q/A space.
 I don’t believe that they ‘performed’ differently,” Bodary said.

-Students engage with the course content differently, but they are all motivated and learning in their own way.
 In fact, to find out students’ motivations in this course, Bodary deployed a U-M Maizey project.
 U-M Maizey is a generative AI customization tool that allows faculty, staff and students to build their a U-M GPT chatbot trained on a custom dataset.
 Bodary set up Maizey in the Fall 2023 term for the same course with a similar structure and prompted Maizey: What is the primary motivation of students?

 By evaluating students’ activity data, Maizey summarized that students are primarily motivated by finding course materials relatable and beneficial to improving their personal and loved ones’ health and well-being, connecting knowledge and issues they garnered in their daily lives to class content, and implementing course content in real-world problems.